A Composer’s Dealings With Grief

 Glimpses from Hindsgavl Castle

-The other part of the castle is used as a restaurant, concert venue in a former barn and two former stables as hotel rooms and lobbies.
+The other part of the castle is used as a restaurant, concert venue in a former barn and two old stables as hotel rooms and lobbies.

 Not only the music – the breakfast makes you want to come back to